You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Pimodivir is an investigational drug.

-The most common disease conditions in clinical trials are Influenza, Human, Renal Insufficiency, and Kidney Failure, Chronic.
+The most common disease conditions in clinical trials are Influenza, Human, Kidney Failure, Chronic, and Liver Diseases.
 The leading clinical trial sponsors are Janssen-Cilag International NV, Janssen Research & Development, LLC, and [disabled in preview].

-There are twelve US patents protecting this investigational drug and one hundred and thirty-two international patents.
+There are twenty-eight US patents protecting this investigational drug and one hundred and thirty-seven international patents.

 Recent Clinical Trials for Pimodivir